 The VA offers Veterans the Community Care program as an option for to receive care when the VA cannot provide services.1

 The program allows veterans to access services through local community care providers (CCPs) that are approved by the VA.
 Veterans pay the same rate for services as they would if they were receiving care at a VA drug rehab.
 To receive treatment through the community care program, you must meet certain eligibility requirements.
 To find a community care provider, you can use the VA’s locator tool.

 What to Expect in Our Veterans Programs

-At American Addiction Centers, we offer treatment for veterans in any of our facilities across the country.
-However, Desert Hope and Recovery First offer programs specifically for veterans and first responders.
+At American Addiction Centers, we offer treatment for veterans in numerous facilities located across the U.S., including Greeenhouse.

-At Recovery First, we believe in improving all aspects of a person’s life.
+At AAC, we believe in improving all aspects of a person’s life.
 Our staff utilizes evidence-based therapies like cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and motivational interviewing (MI).
 We also incorporate many different approaches into treatment, including:

 - Medical detox.